wmassa/rollup-directory-hash-repro/README.md

 This illustrates a bug where 2 exact same rollup projects create different hashes based on the directory of the project.

 You can copy paste these commands to create the rollup bundle.
-You will
+You will see that the output of directory a is different than directory b.

 ```
 git clone https://github.com/wmassa/rollup-directory-hash-repro;\